syncfusion-content/wpf-docs/wpf/DataGrid/Export-To-PDF.md

 ### Exclude groups while exporting

-By default, all the groups in dataGrid will be exported to PDF.
+By default, all the groups in dataGrid will be exported to `PDF`.
 If you want to export without Groups, you need to set [ExportGroups](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGridConverter.WPF~Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions~ExportGroups.html) property as `false`.

 {% tabs %}
 {% highlight c# %}